“Everything must be made as simple as possible. But not simpler.”

 - free online course

-- free educational audio training that helps people solve a major pain point or create a specific outcome
+- free educational audio training that helps people heal a major pain point in their life or create a specific outcome they want

 - free consultation or strategy session that helps people gain clarity about a specific topic or challenge